-If there are support Facilities that are necessary for a direct recreational opportunity (e.g. to insure safety or provide necessary access), the Facility may be considered as a recreational venue and should be categorized under the corresponding outdoor recreation priority.
-The Section 6(f)(3) boundary map needs to include the recreational venue and the necessary support Facility.
+If there are support Facilities necessary for a direct recreational opportunity (i.e., to insure safety or provide required access), the Facility may be considered as a recreational venue and should be categorized under the corresponding outdoor recreation priority.
+The Section 6(f)(3) boundary map must include the recreational venue and the necessary support Facility.